-The University of Wisconsin-Milwaukee’s (UWM) Lubar Entrepreneurship Center and the Shorewood School District have announced a new Teaching Fellows partnership to cultivate Authentic Learning in grades 7-12.
-The new Fellows program, supported by a grant from the Shorewood SEED Foundation, will tap into UWM’s expertise and provide professional development for Shorewood teachers as they build new and innovative educational opportunities for students.
+The University of Wisconsin-Milwaukee’s (UWM) Lubar Entrepreneurship Center and the Shorewood School District started a Teaching Fellows partnership in 2017 to cultivate Authentic Learning in grades 7-12.
+The Fellows program, supported by a grant from the Shorewood SEED Foundation, taps into UWM’s expertise and provides professional development for Shorewood teachers as they build new and innovative educational opportunities for students.

 Shorewood defines Authentic Learning as educational experiences that connect students’ skills and knowledge to real-world issues and needs.
 Students participate in research and reflection.
 They collaborate with peers and engage with community partners to advance their learning and present high-quality work to audiences beyond the classroom.
 These educational experiences build character and citizenship and prepare students for their future in college and careers.

-“We are very excited about this opportunity to partner with our colleagues at UWM and the Shorewood SEED Foundation on this important initiative,” said Shorewood School District Superintendent Bryan Davis.
-“Our teachers will benefit from the Design Thinking methods of the Lubar Center faculty and staff, grounded in research originally developed at Stanford University, and they will incorporate these ideas into the new courses they introduce for Shorewood students.”
+“We are very excited about our continued partnership with our colleagues at UWM and the Shorewood SEED Foundation on this important initiative,” says Shorewood School District Superintendent JoAnn Sternke.
+“Our teachers benefit from the Design Thinking methods of the Lubar Center faculty and staff, grounded in research originally developed at Stanford University, and they incorporate these ideas into the new courses they introduce for Shorewood students.”

 The Shorewood School District’s emphasis on Authentic Learning can be traced back to a Shorewood Community Visioning Summit held in February 2016, which engaged over 100 community members on the top strategic priorities to guide the direction of the school district for the next 10 years.
 The top theme identified by the community at the summit was “increasing authentic, experiential learning for students.”